paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 3. **Result** - being the message supplied in the call
 4. **Member** - being the name of the field or function used to create the logging delegate.
 5. **Extra** - variable list of parameters from the logging call

-The *member name* is interesting.
-If you generate the delegate as a static field as recommended above, it is the name of that field.
-You can use this field to further differentiate messages by creating multiple fields.

 ```c#
 private static Log.EventRecorder   todo   = Log.Events(action: "Todo");
 private static Log.EventRecorder   fixBug = Log.Events(action: "Todo");
 ```

-A log call can include many additional parameters.
-They are single objects or key-value pairs.
+A log call can include many additional parameters represented in a string.
 If a parameter is a string that ends in an equals (=), it becomes a key, and the next parameter becomes a value.
 Log consumers can generate a dictionary using these rules with `Log.ToDictionary`.
 Objects not involved in key-value pairs become dictionary entries where the object is the key, and the value is null.

 #### Event Logging

-In many situations, you want a limited set of consistent actions with varying messages.
-For messaging purposes, the action is an event, and the delegate call only has to supply a message.

 ```c#
 private static Log.EventRecorder   healthUpEvent   = Log.Events(action: "Health");
 private static Log.EventRecorder   healthDownEvent = Log.Events(action: "Health");
 private static Log.EventRecorder   error           = Log.Errors();
 ```
 The example includes two separate ***Health*** events differentiated by the member field in the result.
-You may not need this level of granularity, but it is nice to know for when you do. ***Error*** events are unique in that the action is always "Error".
+You may not need this level of granularity. ***Error*** events are unique in that the action is always "Error".

 #### Warnings

-Warnings are identical to messages except they call a different method in the consumers.
-In the Unity console, you can see them with a yellow marker.
+Warnings are identical to messages except they call a different method in  consumers.
+The Unity console marks them with a yellow icon.
 Most analytics interfaces treat them the same as messages.

 ```c#
 private static Log.MessageRecorder warning = Log.Warnings("Warning");